Chief Compliance Officers: Role, Authority, and Strategic Importance

 Licensing requirements

-This includes building and maintaining a compliance obligation register.
+This includes building and maintaining a compliance obligation register that aligns with enterprise risk reporting.

 Policy and Procedure Governance